mihaiconstantin/parabar/README.md

 We can now introduce the `context` concept to decorate the `backend` instance and, in this example, track the progress of the task.
-First, we obtain an `Context` instance from the `ContextFactory`.
+First, we obtain an `?Context` instance from the `?ContextFactory`.
 Furthermore, since we are using an asynchronous backend, we can request a context that facilitates progress-tracking.

 ```r